Iran nuclear concession would test big power unity

 He said the United States would want to see the dismantling of an enrichment plant buried deep under a mountain at Fordow south of Tehran, the Iranian nuclear site best sheltered from any possible air strike.

-"The Russians and Chinese may recognize that this is unlikely, and may accept Iranian offers short of this," he said.
+"The Russians and Chinese may recognise that this is unlikely, and may accept Iranian offers short of this," he said.

 "So we should expect to see Iran attempt to split the Russians and Chinese from the others by offering something concrete and significant, but short of dismantlement."